geoffsee/spec-ai/docs/CONFIGURATION.md

 # Temperature for model completions
 # Range: 0.0 (deterministic) to 2.0 (very creative)
 temperature = 0.7  # Default: 0.7

+# Tip: When `code_model` is set, call the `generate_code` tool to explicitly
+# route a request through that model without changing your primary chat model.
 ```

 ### UI Configuration